phoebeziabaeta/9magnesiumcs3/q1/classAttributesMethods.md

 ![Object Diagram](images/objectDiagram.png)
 ## Analysis
 ### Why did you make your chosen attribute private?
+- I made updatePresent() private because the method computes every change in the amount of present, or list_present(), which is not necessary for the user to see.
 ### Which method changes the state of your object?
 ### How did your two objects demonstrate that instances are independent?
 ### What is the difference between your class diagram and your object diagram?